jordannewport/3l-symbols/README.rst

 either direction if what is being typed is not symbol-intensive.
 It also provides a cursor layer, which includes arrow, navigation, and delete keys on or near home row.

-For a more extensive argument about why you should use a symbols layer for QWERTY rather than using a more extreme alternative layout or using QWERTY without a symbols layer, please see ``extended-motivation.pdf``.

 Testing the layout without installation
 ---------------------------------------